dirac-institute/sorcha/docs/postprocessing.rst

 estimate that the saturation limit for the LSST will be ~16 in the r filter.

 ``Sorcha`` includes functionality to specify either a single saturation limit, or a saturation limit in each filter.
-For the latter, limits must be given in a comma-separated list in the same order as the :ref:`optical filters set in the configuration file <whatobs>`
+For the latter, limits must be given in a comma-separated list in the same order as the :ref:`observing filters set in the configuration file <whatobs>`

 To include this filter, the :ref:`configs` should contain::